 Paul Warren is the owner and director of the Raleigh Music Academy, LLC.
-He has been instructing guitar since 1990, with the last 23 years being in Raleigh.
+He has been instructing guitar since 1990.
 He has studied guitar and music theory on a University level and has performed in numerous bands and has taught clinics, group classes, as well as private lessons.
 He teaches chording, theory, improvisation, technique development and more while specializing in rock, pop and metal.
+He is a founding member of the rock band Infinite Eve.
 He is happy to endorse Ernie Ball electric and nylon strings, Jim Dunlop guitar picks, Dimarzio pickups and straps, Xotic Pedals, and Port City guitar cabinets.

 Paul Warren playing rhythm guitar for Andy Wood at guitar clinics: